vncnz/thesis_rust/README.md

 - [ ] Extensive tests on this part before continue
 - [ ] Update thesis wrt updates in code

 - [ ] Node collapsing: avoid node repeating "inline".
-Instead of check recursively like done in python I can touch/verify the element on that the tree pruning stops (?)
+Instead of check recursively like done in python I can touch/verify the element on that the tree pruning stops.
+To be checked also the new nodes when I'm leaving them.
 - [ ] Non-branching nodes: move them in a dedicated structure property